PickNikRobotics/ros_testing_templates/docs/roscon-2022/talk-proposal.md

 ROSCon 2022 Talk Proposal
-Talk proposals must be submitted by 2022-06-09 here Apr 1, 2022
+Talk proposals must be submitted by 2022-06-09

 <!-- Title (maximum 70 characters) -->
 # Getting ROS out of your robot, or how I learned to love dependency injection

-Presenter(s)
+## Presenter
 Griswald Brooks - PickNik Robotics

 ## Desired talk length
 30 minutes

 ## Summary - for public consumption, used in the program schedule (maximum 100 words)
-- Problem statement
-Robust software needs testing, but testing is hard.
-- Motivation
-Integration testing has many drawbacks, but the naive way to use ros makes everything an integration test
-- Release
-`PickNikRobotics/ros_testing_templates`
-- Intent/to be presented
-Describe the problem with testing, mocking, dependency injection, results?
+ROS solves **many** problems for robot software developers, but naive use of it can make true (or some other term to rebutts the idea that all tests in ros are "unit test") unit testing challenging.
+A layered testing approach, with unit tests that cannot be flaky (need a less awkward way to phrase this) as the base, are essential to writing maintainable software.
+This talk will present the dependency injection software design pattern, as it pertains to ROS, to convert naive ROS tests into mocked unit tests.
+We have also released `ros_testing_templates`, a repository of testing examples which demonstrates this pattern.

 ## Description, for review by the program committee
 Please be sure to include enough information in your proposal for the program committee to evaluate the above review criteria.